Idnan/bash-guide/README.md

 say "hello world!"
 ```

-When you will run above example the `hello` function will output "world!".
+When you run the above example the `hello` function will output "world!".
 The above two functions `hello` and `say` are identical.
 The main difference is function `say`.
 This function, prints the first argument it receives.
 Arguments, within funtions, are treated in the same manner as arguments given to the script.

 ## 2.4.
 Conditionals

 The conditional statement in bash is similar to other programming languages.
+Conditions have many forms.
+The basic form is
+    `if` {expression| `then` {statement}
-Conditions have many form like the most basic form is `if` expression `then` statement where statement is only executed if expression is true.
+{statement} is only executed if expression is true.

 ```bash
 if [expression]; then